shirmu2703/Python-Project/README.md

 - Menu-based CLI for user interaction

 # How to Run
+1. Make sure Python 3 is installed on your computer.
- Clone the repository or download it as a ZIP:
+2. Clone the repository or download it as a ZIP:
    ```bash
    git clone https://github.com/shirmu2703/Python-Project.git
    cd Python-Project